Skip to Content

 Home > Patients & Visitors > Health Library > Sputum Culture

-or breathing passages.
-Sputum is a thick fluid produced in the lungs and in the
+Sputum is a thick fluid made in the lungs and in the

 airways leading to the lungs.
-A sample of sputum is placed in a container with
+A sputum culture is

-cough deeply enough to produce a sample, they can breathe in a mist solution to
+cough deeply enough to produce a sample.
+They can breathe in a special mist to

 help them cough.

 Do not use mouthwash before you collect your

 sputum sample.
 Some types of mouthwash can kill bacteria and could affect

 bronchoscopy will be used to collect your sputum

 sample, your doctor will tell you how soon before the test to stop eating and drinking.
 Follow the instructions exactly about when to